 All About the Rubber Tree

 The rubber tree, or Hevea brasiliensis, is one of the most economically important trees of its species because it is a major source of natural rubber.
 You might be more familiar with the rubber tree as a common house plant, as some varieties have recently become a popular choice for interior decor.
-However, this simple tree has a complex background that has brought global attention to sustainable sourcing for centuries.
-Read on to find out more about the tree that has often been at the forefront of sustainability debates on ethical sourcing.
+However, this simple tree has a complex background that has brought global attention to sustainable sourcing for centuries. gr

 - Nearly 30 million tons of rubber are produced in the world today, with roughly 30% being naturally derived.

 - The rubber tree is cultivated for the milky latex that it produces.